 Quite simply, empathy is the best way for you to show your customers that you really care.
 And while it’s not always possible for customer service representatives to solve a customer’s problem, showing empathy helps customers to feel that their concerns matter.
 It reinforces that they are valued by your company.

-How customer service empathy helps you stand out
+How empathy in customer service helps you stand out from the competition

-When you consider that 89% of companies compete on the quality of customer service alone, the impact of empathy becomes a clear differentiator.
-It can be the important difference between a positive and a negative peak; a loyal customer, or a competitor’s gain.
+When you consider that 89% of companies compete on the quality of customer service alone, the impact of empathy becomes even more clear.
+It can be the important difference between a positive and a negative review, a loyal customer, or a competitor’s gain.

 Why developing your team’s customer empathy is crucial